asw101/blue-gopher/README.md

-  bs:getAuthorFeedsBulk    <pageLimit> retrieves the author feed for a list of authors. bs:getFollowers          <actor> retrieves the followers of a specified actor bs:getFollows            <actor> retrieves the followers of a specified actor bs:getProfiles           <profiles> retrieves the profiles of multiple actors bs:getProfilesBulk       retrieves the profiles of multiple actors from standard input bs:searchPosts           <query> searches posts and outputs the first page bs:searchPostsBulk       <pageLimit> <query> searches posts and outputs multiple pages hello:hello              says hello
+  bs:getAuthorFeedsBulk    <pageLimit> retrieves the author feed for a list of authors. bs:getFollowers          <actor> retrieves the followers of a specified actor bs:getFollows            <actor> retrieves the followers of a specified actor bs:getProfile            <actor> retrieves the profile for a given actor and prints the profile data bs:getProfiles           <profiles> retrieves the profiles of multiple actors bs:getProfilesBulk       retrieves the profiles of multiple actors from standard input bs:listCreate            <name> <description> creates a new list bs:listItem              <listURL> <actor> adds an actor to a list by its URL bs:listItemBulk          <listURL> reads DIDs from standard input and adds them to the list bs:searchPosts           <query> searches posts and outputs the first page bs:searchPostsBulk       <pageLimit> <query> searches posts and outputs multiple pages hello:hello              says hello